RaymiiOrg/QThreadPlayground/README.md

 The goal was to put some "function" on its own thread to not block the user interface.

+Use the button to launch some workers and click the other button to see that the GUI thread is not blocked (the text box below should change colour).

 # Controller & Worker